Phi Beta Kappa FAQ

 Phi Beta Kappa Alumni, supporters and friends and family of inductees are welcome to attend.
 Inductees are also encouraged to invite faculty members who have had an impact on their educational experience.

 We ask that everyone who plans to attend, RSVP so that we have an accurate count of guests.
-Reservations can be made online at dornsife.usc.edu/PBK2016 for inductees and dornsife.usc.edu/March25 for faculty, parents and guests or by calling the Dornsife Events Office at 213-740-4996 or firstname.lastname@example.org.
+Reservations can be made online at dornsife.usc.edu/PBK2016 for inductees and dornsife.usc.edu/March25 for faculty, parents and guests or by calling the Dornsife Events Office at 213-740-4996.

 The ceremony is a celebration of the accomplishments of inductees and is not a mandatory step towards membership.